chedory/FirstRepository/README.md

 # FirstRepository
-this is my first intraction with github i am learning
+this is my first interaction with github i am learning here we go